groupdocs-metadata/GroupDocs.Metadata-Reference-Tutorials/content/english/java/advanced-features/mastering-metadata-searches-regex-groupdocs-java/_index.md

 ```

 ### Direct Download
-Alternatively, you can download the latest version directly from [GroupDocs.Metadata for Java releases](https://releases.groupdocs.com/metadata/java/).
+If you prefer not to use Maven, you can download the latest JAR directly from [GroupDocs.Metadata for Java releases](https://releases.groupdocs.com/metadata/java/).

 ### License Acquisition Steps
-To get started with a free trial:
-1. Visit the GroupDocs website and request a temporary license.
+1. Visit the GroupDocs website and request a temporary trial license.
-2. Follow their instructions to apply this license in your project, allowing you full access to the library’s capabilities.
+2. Follow the provided instructions to load the license file in your Java project—this unlocks the full API.

-### Basic Initialization and Setup
+### Basic Initialization
-Once installed, initialize the Metadata class to start working with metadata properties:
+Once the library is on your classpath, you can start working with metadata:

 ```java
 Metadata metadata = new Metadata("path/to/your/document");
 ```

-With setup complete, let's explore how to implement regex searches within your Java applications.
+Now you’re ready to apply regex patterns to search document metadata.

 ## Implementation Guide

-This section provides a detailed walkthrough of using GroupDocs.Metadata to search for metadata properties via regular expressions.
-Each feature is broken down into logical steps.

-### Searching with Regular Expressions

-#### Overview
-Using regular expressions (regex) allows you to perform complex pattern matching on metadata property names, making it easier to filter and manage large datasets.

-#### Define the Regex Pattern
+### Defining the Regex Pattern

-Begin by defining a regex pattern that matches your target metadata properties:
+The first step is to decide what you want to match.
+For example, to find properties named **author** or **company**, you can use:

 ```java
 import java.util.regex.Pattern;